All Episodes

 Passengers arriving at Kennedy Airport on an international flight were allowed to exit the terminal without going through customs for at least the second time in recent months.

-Let them out of the airport Monday morning without having their passports or bags checked.
+Bumbling airline security officials let travelers on an American Airlines flight from Cancun Mayco let them out of the airport Monday morning without having their passports or bags checked.

-A 34-year-old man who had been in Cancun to attend three fish concerts, PH, ISH, told the Daily News that he was able to glide from the plane to the baggage claim area without having to endure the usual customs and border protection security checks.
+A 34-year-old man who had been in Cancun to attend three Phish concerts, PH, ISH, told the Daily News that he was able to glide from the plane to the baggage claim area without having to endure the usual customs and border protection security checks.

 You think this is accidental?